 Leadership is something we often think of in very literal terms, and we usually associate it with work.
 But if we shift our thinking just a bit, it can actually be something much more meaningful: a way of living more authentically and fearlessly.
-That's a concept executive and investor Fran Hauser explores in her upcoming book, The Myth of the Nice Girl: Achieving a Career You Love Without Becoming a Person You Hate, which is designed to empower women to align more fully with their core values.
-Taking inspiration from the book, here are 5 ways to be a more authentic leader, plus a guided meditation from Meditation Studio.
+That’s a concept executive and investor Fran Hauser explores in her upcoming book, The Myth of the Nice Girl: Achieving a Career You Love Without Becoming a Person You Hate, which is designed to empower women to align more fully with their core values.
+Taking inspiration from the book, here are 5 ways to be a more authentic leader.

 5 Ways to Be an Authentic Leader